StanfordSpezi/SpeziTemplateApplication/README.md

 > [!WARNING]
 > We do **not recommend** to commit your Firebase secrets and configuration file to your project.
 While it can extract the file from the deployed application, we encourage open-source projects to make it clear to contributors to set up their own Firebase project.

 The deployment requires you to store your Google service account JSON credentials in a base 64 representation in the `GOOGLE_APPLICATION_CREDENTIALS_BASE64`.
 You can learn more about how to generate the JSON in the [Firebase documentation](https://firebase.google.com/docs/app-distribution/authenticate-service-account).
-The service account must have the minimally required permissions (not the `Firebase App Distribution Admin` role) as documented at https://firebase.google.com/docs/projects/iam/roles-predefined.
+The service account must have the minimally required permissions (not the `Firebase App Distribution Admin` role) as documented at https://firebase.google.com/docs/projects/iam/roles-predefined for your deployment needs and setup.

 Be sure to update your `.firebaserc` project name and placeholder `GoogleService-Info.plist` project identifier to always reflect the name of your project and all security rules to reflect any changes in your application.